mtkresearch/ML-starter-problems/README.md

 (d) Treat the networks in steps (b) and (c) as being given.
 Here we want you to try early rejection.
 That is, the generator in (c) operates in a layer-by-layer manner, advancing from the input layer to the output layer.
 Try to declare a given run of this generator will be rejected by the discriminator using some observation before the generator's final output layer.

 ## Challenge 3: Entropy from partial information in images
+### Hard

 In MNIST each image has dimensions 28x28 and with each pixel represented by a grayscale value with range [0,255].
 Rescale the images such that they are in the rate [1, 255].
-For each pixel you can get do x <- min(x+1, 255).
-We will use 0 to represent an unknown value.
-We can now generate images with unknown values programmatically or randomly by inserting zeros into each image.\
+For each pixel you can do x <- min(x+1, 255).
+You will use 0 to represent an unknown value.
+You can now generate images with unknown values programmatically or randomly by inserting zeros into each image.\
 \
-Train a network to predict probability distributions (categorical) of unknown pixels given an image that has unknown values.
+Train a network to predict the probability distributions (categorical) of unknown pixels given an image that has unknown values.
 After training the network, given an image that is completely unknown, which pixels have the highest entropy?
 Can you propose and explanation for your results?